Learn About Anxiety

 How an Anxiety Disorder Is Diagnosed

 Anxiety oftentimes manifests in physical symptoms, such as stomach pains or fatigue, because our mental health and physical health are connected.
 It is helpful to start with the primary care physician or pediatrician to determine that the symptoms are not caused by a medical condition.
 Unfortunately, there are no laboratory tests that can specifically diagnose anxiety disorders.
 If a medical condition has been ruled out, mental health professionals such as psychiatrists, clinical psychologists, or licensed mental health therapists can assess, diagnosed, and treat the condition.
 It is important to work with professionals who are skilled and experienced in working with children and adolescents because of the assessment and treatment must be developmentally appropriate to the ages and stages of life.

 The assessment is usually done through a conversation with the child and the parents.
-The clinician will gather information about the symptoms, the psychological and social history, as well as use assessment tools such as questionnaires.
+The clinician will gather information about the adolescent's anxiety symptoms, the psychological and social history, as well as use assessment tools such as questionnaires.
 If the symptoms and presentation of the problems meet the criteria for an anxiety disorder, a diagnosis and recommendation for the course of treatment are discussed.
 It is important to note that engaging in therapeutic services can be helpful for anyone who suffers from some of the symptoms of anxiety, even without meeting diagnosis criteria for an anxiety disorder.